Voice2Evolve® logoVoice2Evolve®

 SECTION III – LOCAL LAWS AND ACCESS BY AUTHORITIES

-(Clauses 14–15 reproduced verbatim)
+(Clauses 14–15 summarized)

 Clause 14 – Local Laws and Practices The Parties warrant that they have no reason to believe the laws of the third country prevent the importer from fulfilling these Clauses.